Cocktail-salad/MAMBA-TREE-SEG/README.md

 # Mamba-Enhanced Sparse CNN for High-Precision Instance-Level Tree Segmentation in Diverse Forests
 This project introduces an enhanced forest point cloud instance segmentation method using sparse convolutional neural networks, designed for accurate tree resource inventories in small woodlands and mixed-species forests.
-To address data scarcity challenges, we've developed a parametric procedural generation system that creates ecological-ly realistic synthetic forest environments, enabling more robust model training and evaluation.
 # Simulation Pipeline
 To address the challenges of real-world forest inventory tasks, we propose a novel pipeline that improves upon the limitations of existing FOR-instance datasets.
-Our solution tackles the scarcity of large-scale, high-quality real forest point clouds, particularly for small woodland areas—matching practical scenarios like field surveys with ~100-meter walking trajectories.
 # Key Contributions:

     Realistic Simulation: Generates synthetic forest point clouds that closely mimic real small-scale inventory conditions